 Create a high contrast, shape oriented version of the person chosen for step one.
 Determine the minimum level of detail that is needed for step one.
 Generally speaking you are converting all values of gray that are 50% or darker to black and by default, all values less than 50% to white.
 The 50% level is arbitrary.
 You can decide where “50%” is.
 However, you must be consistent throughout the entire image.

 - Create a grayscale version of your reference portrait photograph in Photoshop.
 Manipulate the Levels to boost contrast in the image to make it easier for you to identify shadow and highlight areas.
 Save it as a 100 ppi JPEG.

-- Use the Place command in Illustrator to import your PS JPEG image.
+- Use the Place command to import your PS JPEG image to Illustrator.
 Put it in a Template layer

-- You can alternatively turn the grayed template layer off or on to check your progress.
+- You can alternatively turn the grayed template layer off or on to check your drawing progress and accuracy.

 - Determine the direction that the primary light source is coming from.
 This is a high contrast drawing.
 Look for shadow and highlight shapes as well as shapes of objects (hats, glasses, eyes, etc)

 - Set the stroke color to none and the fill color to black to draw with the pen or pencil.
 This is the opposite settings that we might normally use with either of these tools.

 - Tip: Use Illustrator’s rectangle shape tool to create a small (1/4″) rectangle.
 Fill it with 50% gray and no border.
 Then with the Selection Arrow, drag it over your template photograph.
 By comparing it with the value on the area of the photograph that is directly beneath the rectangle, you can tell whether that area of the face should be converted to black or left empty (white).
 (Darker than the rectangle=black)

 - Use Beziér handles to control smooth curves, not a lot of points.